Benoît Cheyrou

 Benoît Benjamin Cheyrou (born 3 May 1981) is a French former professional footballer who played as a central midfielder, and often acted as a deep-lying playmaker for the attack.
 He is the assistant manager of French amateur club La Salesienne de Paris.

-He was known for his vision, distribution, and ability to provide assists.
-He is a former French youth international having represented his nation at under-19, under-20, and under-21 level.
+He was known for his vision, distribution, and ability to provide assists, and played for France at under-21 level.
 His older brother is the former French international Bruno Cheyrou, who formerly played for English club Liverpool, and is currently a sports broadcaster.
 The younger Cheyrou earned his first call up to the national team on 25 February 2010, but unlike his older brother, never made his senior debut for France throughout his playing career.

 Career

 Early career

-Cheyrou began his career at his hometown club Racing Club de France, which served as a family tradition among the Cheyrou household as his grandfather, father, and older brother trained there as young players as well.
+Cheyrou was born on Suresnes, Hauts-de-Seine.
+He began his career at his hometown club Racing Club de France, which served as a family tradition among the Cheyrou household as his grandfather, father, and older brother trained there as young players as well.
 It is also the place where Cheyrou's father met his mother.
 During his time as a youth at the club, Cheyrou often played against the Paris Saint-Germain youths who were considered more rich and professional than Racing, which led to Cheyrou developing a minor grudge with the Parisian giants.
 Following Bruno's departure to RC Lens, the younger Cheyrou stayed behind until securing a move to Division 2 club Lille.
 That same year, his elder brother joined him at the club.